NCAlgebra/NC/README.md

 If you want to put the files someplace else, all you need to do is to modify Mathematica's search path.
 You can do this in one of two ways:

-* If you are experienced with Mathematica:

-  Edit your `init.m` file to add the name of the directory which contains the `NC` folder to the Mathematica variable `$Path`.

-* Or
+* Use our installation notebook:

   You can use our `InstallNCAlgebra.nb` notebook to automagically set up the Mathematica's `$Path` variable.
-Open this notebook and follow the directions which are found there.
+Navigate to the directory `DEMOS` inside the `NC` directory, open this notebook and follow the directions which are found there.

+* or, if you are experienced with Mathematica:

+  Edit the main *Mathematica* init.m file (not the one inside the `NC` directory) to add the name of the directory which contains the `NC` folder to the Mathematica variable `$Path`, as in:

+        AppendTo[$Path,"/Users/YourName/"];

 ## Running NCAlgebra